Jacob843/newguard.github.io/README.md

 If you'd like to contribute, please throw a pull request at us, or contact edunham or HedgeMage in #newguard on irc.freenode.net.

+Reminder for owners: deploy command is `nikola github_deploy`.